parzh/cheek/readme-chapters/array.md

   ```

 - ### cheek.isNotEmptyArray(input: any[]): boolean
-  Returns `true` if the array is not empty
+  Returns `true` if the input is not an empty array
   @param `input` Test array

   #### Examples: